 Many of us regularly use a variety of apps throughout the day, implementing them automatically into our daily routines without giving them much thought.
 Without a doubt, they can make our lives easier and save us quite a bit of time.
 But this convenience can have a downside.

 “Applications are everywhere,” says Steve Tcherchian, Chief Information Security Officer at XYPRO, a cybersecurity analytics company.
 “We use them to shop, bank, order dinner, get a ride, keep our house warm, and even keep track of our children.
 But our data needs to be shared with applications for them to provide value.
-In most cases, this means extremely sensitive information about us and our lives.
-All this data is shared under the assumption and hope that the application creator is doing everything possible to protect our most personal information.
-As the Facebook/Cambridge Analytica scandal proved, that is hardly the case.”
-Tcherchian adds that apps are the top mode of attack in most data breaches, according to the 2018 version of Verizon’s Data Breach Investigations Report (DBIR).
-Don’t miss these other things that make your phone an easy target for hackers.
+In most cases, this means extremely sensitive information about us and our lives.”

 Why deleting apps can be tricky

-Tcherchian cautions app users that you cannot take it for granted that your private information will be protected.
+Tcherchian cautions app users not to assume that their private information will be protected.
 “Most applications are horribly insecure, and developers do not follow security best practices when developing an application,” he explains.
 “Applications are designed for functionality, not security.
 Security is difficult and time-consuming, often adding delays to product launch and revenue-generating activities.
 Assume that the application does not have your data properly secured.”
 Heads up: These mistakes make your phone an easy target for hackers, too.

 The right way to remove an app completely

 There are multiple steps involved in making sure an app is fully disconnected from your phone and other accounts.
-James E. Lee, Chief Operating Officer at Identity Theft Resource Center, recommends following this process:
+James E. Lee, Chief Operating Officer at Identity Theft Resource Center, recommends following this process before deleting an app:

 Apps you should avoid